-Figure 4-3: Tunnel Library
+Figure 3: Tunnel Library

 - 4. Click New.
 The Add Tunnel Spec page appears.
-Refer to Figure 5 on page 24. - 5.
+Refer to 5.
 On the Add Tunnel Spec page, select or enter the appropriate information in the fields.
-Refer to Table 4-2 on page 25.
+Refer to Table 2: Field Descriptions for Tunnel Endpoint.. - 5.
+On the Add Tunnel Spec page, select or enter the appropriate information in the fields.
+Refer to Table 2: Field Descriptions for Tunnel Endpoint.